 - Support and encourage individuals, organizations, and institutions that further the work of providing effective, evidence-based practices to help youth stay out of the juvenile justice system

 - Encourage coordination and integration of services where possible

 - Enhance opportunities for youth success at school and in the community

-- John Azzaro, 36 year resident of Mendocino County, a CASA volunteer with a 40 year background in business, and a life-long interest in criminal justice
+- John Azzaro, Native Californian and 43 year resident of Mendocino County, CASA volunteer, and Board Chair of Mendocino County Public Broadcasting, with a 40-year background in business, and a life-long interest in criminal justice.

 - Libbe Madsen, was a clinical social worker in New York for almost 30 years before returning to California.
 She is now a mental health counselor at Laytonville High School and a volunteer in local programs that promote a healthy community.

-- Noel O´Neill, Licensed Marriage Family Therapist who is currently the Behavioral Health Director in Trinity County.
+- Noel O´Neill, Licensed Marriage Family Therapist and has worked in the public behavioral health system for many years.
 He is a resident of Willits

-- Chair -- Gary Levenson-Palmer, native Californian, resident of Manchester, retired California State Department of Social Services manager with over 35 years of experience in child welfare, foster care programs
+- Gary Levenson-Palmer (Chair), native Californian, resident of Manchester, retired California State Department of Social Services manager with over 35 years of experience in child welfare, foster care programs

 - Kate C. Gaston, Kate is a native Californian, now residing in Mendocino County after developing programs and conducting evaluations in multiple states and nationally for many years in mental health and juvenile justice.

-- Other members of the Commission include: Mendocino County Superior Court Judges: Honorable David Riemenschneider and Honorable Clay Brennan; Mendocino County Supervisor: Dan Gjerde; Mendocino County Juvenile Hall Division Manager: Brady Bechtol; Mendocino County Acting Supervising Deputy Probation Officer: Jack Wann; Ukiah Police Chief: Chris Dewey; Commission Secretary: Reba Johnson.
+- Other members of the Commission include: Mendocino County Superior Court Judges Honorable Ann C. Moorman and Honorable Clay Brennan; Mendocino County Supervisor Dan Gjerde; Mendocino County Juvenile Hall Division Manager David Barrett; Mendocino County Supervising Deputy Probation Officer Jack Wann; Ukiah Police Chief Justin Wyatt; Commission Secretary, Reba Johnson.